chexxor/purescript-documentation-discussion/01-Sources-and-Interpretation/Done/Why-Use-PureScript.md

 > I'll also highly recommend the https://github.com/MostlyAdequate/mostly-adequate-guide by `@drboolean` as a training material and perfect bridge between JS and FP :)

+- A PureScript user believes a good learning path is to teach a person from a language they are already familiar with.
-- This resource might provide a better learning path for JS-background people before they see it written using a better syntax via PS
+- This resource might provide a better learning path for JS-background people before they see it written using a better syntax via PS.

 ### Comment: Migration Guide